-Unlike in days gone by, redacting unstructured data can’t be accomplished by hand with a box of good sharpies.
-Instead, you need a computer program.
-An automated redaction software that’s not only capable of editing sensitive text from documents, but that’s also equipped to handle faces, objects, and information inside unstructured media.
-One that’s time sensitive, cost-effective, and can be fully customized to meet the fluctuating needs of any compliance request, all without damaging any original files.
+Unlike in days gone by, redacting unstructured data can’t be accomplished by hand with a box of good Sharpies.
+Instead, you need a computer program, ideally, an automated redaction software that’s not only capable of editing sensitive text from documents, but that’s also equipped to handle faces, objects, and information inside unstructured media.
+It also needs to be time-sensitive, cost-effective, and customizable to meet the fluctuating needs of any compliance requestall without damaging any original files.

 Until recently, getting all of that in a single platform has been a tall order.
-However, with the introduction of Veritone’s automated redaction software, attorneys can now have their cake, and eat it too.
+However, with the introduction of Veritone Redact, an automated redaction software, and Veritone Redaction Managed Service, attorneys can optimize and automate their workflows while increasing efficiency and minimizing spend.

-In this article, we’ll talk about what PII is, how unstructured data has expanded its scope, and discuss all the ways in which AI can both better protect individual privacy, and streamline the e-discovery redaction process, all at the same time.
+In this article, we’ll talk about what PII is, how unstructured data has expanded its scope, and discuss how AI can better protect individual privacy and streamline the e-discovery redaction process at the same time.

-The phrase, itself, is a mouthful (unfortunately, not of the cake variety), which is why most people simply shorten it to its acronym, PII.
-According to Homeland Security, PII is defined as any kind of information that either reveals the identity of a person, or else gives enough hints for someone to infer that identity.
+According to Homeland Security, personally identifiable information (PII) is defined as any kind of information that either reveals the identity of a person, or else gives enough hints for someone to infer that identity.

 Sensitive PII vs. Non-sensitive PII

-As you might already have inferred, sensitive PII is the big no-no. This type of information is pretty obviously personal, and—according to the Federal Rules of Civil Procedure (along with the rules of most states)—law firms are required to redact it before making documents public.
+According to the Federal Rules of Civil Procedure (along with the rules of most states), law firms are required to redact sensitive PII before making documents public.
 This includes things like a person’s:

-For example, if I had a document that read: “The following schedule is the personal itinerary for that one person who runs the country, and lives in the big, white house in Washington D.C….” you’d obviously know who I was talking about, even without me having to actually reveal any sensitive PII.
+For example, if a document read: “The following schedule is the personal itinerary for the person who runs the country and lives in the big, white house in Washington D.C.,” it would be pretty easy to infer the subject of the document, even without revealing any sensitive PII.

 Failure to Redact PII

-The consequences for not redacting PII in discovery can range from embarrassing, to expensive, all the way up to civil liability, and—depending on the circumstances—even criminal charges.
-And that’s just on the home front.
+The consequences for not redacting PII in discovery can range from embarrassing or expensive to civil liability, and—depending on the circumstances—even criminal charges.

 The Challenges of PII Redaction During E-discovery